michaelnisi/troubled/data/posts/2019/graphql.md

 - How does memory management of the graph work?
 - Why is `GraphQLFragment` not `Hashable`?
 - What’s up with these memory leaks?

-By the way, I’ve probably been lucky not getting that job.
-It just wouldn’t have panned out with these folks, I guess.
-Apollo who?